-Developing a political sociology of European integration, Rebecca Adler-Nissen aims to show how everyday negotiations transform national interests into European ideals.
-This is a well-paced and useful read for EU scholars who wish to further examine the opt-out issue, finds Amani El Sehrawey.
+By developing a political sociology of European integration, Rebecca Adler-Nissen aims to show how everyday negotiations transform national interests into European ideals.
+Amani El Sehrawey finds the book to be a useful read for EU scholars who wish to further examine the issue of national opt outs.

 Opting Out of the European Union: Diplomacy, Sovereignty and European Integration.
 Rebecca Adler-Nissen.
 Cambridge University Press.
 2014.

 When the 1992 Maastricht Treaty granted the UK and Denmark opt-outs in two major policy areas – the Economic and Monetary Union (EMU) and the Area of Freedom, Justice, and Security (AFSJ )- mainstream critics saw it as a harbinger of a “Europe in bits and pieces” (p.2).

 In Opting Out of the European Union, Rebecca Adler-Nissen challenges this assumption and poses an alternative.
 She suggests that the opt-outs actually reinforce integration and signal a retreat from concepts of national sovereignty.
 Opt-outs provide stigmatisation in an arena where sovereignty claims are viewed as inappropriate (p.3).
 Adler-Nissen argues that the management of opt-outs by the UK and Denmark provide evidence of the strength of European integration and the difficulty of maintaining sovereignty claims within the complex system.